RISSHIKK/RISSHIKK-langgraph-mat496/README.md

     Learnt about how agents can store previous data in memory through persistence, where a checkpointer is used to automatically save the graph state after each step
     Changes made: Used Groq's "openai/gpt-oss-120b" model, implemented my own agent with memory example at the end and pasted the screenshots of the LangGraph Studio visualization
     Tweaked code: https://github.com/RISSHIKK/RISSHIKK-langgraph-mat496/blob/main/Module%201/agent_memory.ipynb

+**Video 8 - Deployment:**
+    Learnt on how to deploy our implemented Graph models locally to studio and to LangGraph Cloud
+    Implemented code to deploy model locally: https://github.com/RISSHIKK/RISSHIKK-langgraph-mat496/blob/main/Module%201/deployment.ipynb
+    (Cannot deploy on Cloud since it is a paid feature)